gaganchandra765/CS1023_FinalProjects/README.md

-Arbitrary-Precision Arithmetic Library
+Arbitrary-Precision Arithmetic Library ****

 This project provides a Java library for performing arbitrary-precision arithmetic on integers and floating-point numbers.
 It includes tools to automate building and running the application.
-Team Members

-John Doe (ID: 123456)
-Jane Smith (ID: 789012)

-Project Structure
+Project Structure:
-project/
+CS1023JavaProject/
 - arbitraryarithmetic/
   - AInteger.java
   - AFloat.java